boldbi/samples/Scenario Based Samples/Dynamic connection string sample/README.md

 # Dynamic Connection String sample in Embedding using ASP.NET MVC Sample

 This project was created using ASP.NET MVC 4.8.
-This application aims to demonstrate how to render the Dynamic Connection String feature to modify the connection string of data sources in dashboard view mode using an External API..
+This application aims to demonstrate how to render the Dynamic Connection String feature to modify the connection string of data sources in dashboard view mode using an External API.

 > **NOTE:** To know more about Dynamic Connection String, please refer [this](https://help.boldbi.com/embedding-options/iframe-embedding/dynamic-connection-string/).